 Buyer’s Guide To Finding The Best .458 SOCOM Magazines

-These are the most important factors to consider when looking for a new magazine for your .458 SOCOM rifle:
+These are the most important factors to consider for your .458 SOCOM mags:

-The build material of the body of the magazine will have the biggest impact on how long it lasts and how much abuse it can sustain.
-Metal magazines such as aircraft grade aluminum are the most common for GI style, but polymer magazines such as those made by Lancer or Magpul are also popular specifically because they can offer similar levels of durability as metal, while also being significantly lighter in weight.
+The build material of the body will have the biggest impact on how long it lasts and how much abuse it can sustain.
+Metal magazines such as aircraft-grade aluminum are the most common for GI style.
+Polymer magazines like Lancer or Magpul are also popular.
+These magazines offer similar levels of durability as metal while being significantly lighter.

 Strong Follower and Spring

-The follower and spring are what feed the rounds from the magazine into the weapon itself.
-They both need to be of the utmost quality, and the follower should have an anti-tilt design.
-Meanwhile, the spring should be made out of a strong and rust and corrosion resistant metal and should not wear down easily after extended use.
+The follower and spring feed the rounds from the magazine into the weapon itself.
+They both need to be of the utmost quality.
+The follower should have an anti-tilt design.
+Meanwhile, the spring should be made out of strong, rust, and corrosion-resistant metal.
+It should also not wear down easily after extended use.

-That’s fine, but remember that reliability is of the utmost importance, and magazines made specifically for the .458 SOCOM round should function more reliably.
+That’s acceptable but remember that reliability matters.
+Magazines made specifically for the .458 SOCOM round should function more reliably.

 In general, you can expect to pay at least twenty dollars or so for a .458 SOCOM magazine, and sometimes up to thirty.
 That may not sound like a lot, but it can be if you buy several magazines.
 Try to find the highest quality .458 SOCOM magazine you can for your price range.

-The D&H Tactical .458 SOCOM magazine is a solid choice if you’re looking for an American made magazine for your .458 SOCOM AR-15.
+The D&H Tactical .458 SOCOM magazine is a solid choice if you’re looking for an American-made magazine.

-D&H has been manufacturing firearm related components for more than three decades, and they are currently based out of Wisconsin.
-All of their products are built right here in the United States.
+D&H has been manufacturing firearm-related components for more than three decades.
+They are currently based out of Wisconsin.
+All their products are built here in the United States.

-The biggest downside to these magazines is that they only hold four rounds.
-That’s certainly plenty for hunting purposes, but it does admittedly leave a bit desired for when it comes to tactical uses.
+The biggest downside of these magazines is that they only hold four rounds.
+That’s certainly plenty for hunting purposes.
+Admittedly, it leaves a bit to be desired for when it comes to tactical uses.

 - Aluminum built body